rawildman/platoengine/README.md

 <p align="center"><img src="https://github.com/platoengine/platoengine/blob/master/figures/Plato_Logo.jpeg" width="400"/></p>

 # Description
 The Plato Engine computer program serves as a collaborative testbed rich in light-weight synthesis tools for optimization-based design.
 Plato Engine is a research code designed to facilitate collaboration with academia, labs and industries by providing interfaces for plug-n-play insertion of synthesis technologies in the areas of modeling, analysis and optimization.
-Currently, Plato Engine offers a set of light-weight synthesis tools for finite element analysis, linear- and nonlinear-programming, and non-gradient based optimization.
+Currently, Plato Engine offers a set of light-weight tools for finite element analysis, linear- and nonlinear-programming, and non-gradient based optimization.
 The Plato Engine program is designed to run on high-performance computers.

 # Getting Started